rschroll/juno/README.md

 shouldn't be capable of causing any data loss.
 You should probably be aware of these issues:

-- Juno ignores SSL errors when connecting to secure servers.
-This is because self-signed certificates (which are common on such servers) generate an error that should be ignored.
-Unfortunately, this permits man-in-the-middle attacks.
-Be careful until we work out the proper solution to this problem.

 - Closing the a notebook's tab will stop the kernel associated with that notebook.
 This is *probably* what you want to happen, but it may surprise you when connecting to an running server with notebooks open in